alenkacz/gradle-json-validator/README.md

 Provides json validation as a part of your gradle build pipeline.

 This plugin implements a custom task type, [ValidateJsonTask](https://github.com/alenkacz/gradle-json-validator/blob/master/src/main/groovy/cz/alenkacz/gradle/jsonvalidator/ValidateJsonTask.groovy).
 This task expects two properties - *targetJsonFile* and *jsonSchemaFile* (instead of *targetJsonFile* you can use *targetJsonDirectory* and then all files in that directory will be validated).
+If that directory contains both json and non-json files, the task will fail for non-json files.
+If you want to validate only files with .json extension use the `onlyWithJsonExtension` property.
 If you need to validate more jsons as a part of one build, you will have to create as many custom tasks as the number of json schema files (see *validateCustomJson* in the example below).

 Usage
 ====================